mdvicente/Translation-Project/README.md

 # Translation-Project
-Translation using RNN with tensorflow
+Translation using RNN with Tensorflow